Robbevanherpe1/Titan-Kernel/README.md

 # Titan-Kernel

-This kernnel is made for the i386 processor and is not compatible with the amd64 processor.
+This kernel is made for the i386 processor and is not compatible with the amd64 processor.
 Its tested using the acer aspire 5951g and the acer aspire one 7571g.

 to run the kernel use the command make run alternativly use the iso in the iso folder and use a tool like rufus to burn usb stick.